Landaman/softeng-framework-mqp/readme.md

 the commit from proceeding.
 If you have an issue that prevents you from committing, run `yarn run lint:fix` and examine the output to find the issue.

+If you absolutely need to skip the autochecks, you can run ``git commit --no-verify``

 Husky's config is in `.husky`, with an auto-install script in `package.json`.

 You probably won't need to touch your Husky config.